iXenonN/DLang-Yolov10/README.md

 ```
 https://github.com/THU-MIG/yolov10
 ```
-<p>2.
+<p>3.
+Then copy the name of the pt you downloaded and paste it to 'YOUR PT' part of python code.</p>

+<p>3.
 Make sure you have any D compiler like dmd.</p>

-<p>3.
+<p>4.
 Open your D command prompt and cd to your project path.</p>

-<p>4.
+<p>5.
 Run the python code first then run the D code with "dub run" command in your D command prompt.</p>

 ```
 dub run
 ```
-<p>5.
+<p>6.
 If everything goes right you should have seen the output.</p>

 <h2 align="center"> 🚧 Troubleshooting & Common Issues </h2>